AgustinCB/study/os/ostep/chap21/solutions.md

 No swap memory.
 Bandwidth for when I have enough memory is close to 6k MB/s.
 When I go over my free memory, however, I just get a segfault.

 However, I'd expect bandwidth to decrease as I start swapping.
 Disk access is more expensive in time than memory.

+6. Swap space isn’t infinite.
+You can use the tool swapon with the -s flag to see how much swap space is available.
+What happens if you try to run mem with increasingly large values, beyond what seems to be available in swap?
+At what point does the memory allocation fail?

+`swapon -s` returns nothing.
+Expected I guess.
+As of what happens when you run out of it: A segfault.
+It usually happens as soon as you run out of memory (memory being memory+swap).